Spanish Guitar CHARACTERISTICS: History, Strings, Sizes and their DIFFERENCES with respect to the Flamenco Guitar and the Acoustic Guitar.

 The neck and body of a classical guitar meet at the 12th fret, and the join on an acoustic guitar is at the 14th fret.

 Furthermore, the acoustic guitar has a more voluminous body, unlike the smaller and lighter body of the Spanish guitar.
-The acoustic guitar needs to incorporate greater reinforcements in the bridge, due to the greater tension that the metal strings apply to the tailpiece.
-This way, the guitar is prevented from deforming.
+Acoustic guitars need to incorporate greater reinforcement in the bridge due to the increased tension that metal strings exert on the tailpiece.
+This prevents the guitar from warping.

 Differences between Spanish and Flamenco Guitar

-One of the most widely used variants of the Spanish guitar throughout the world is the flamenco guitar.
-Although at first glance they may seem practically identical, the flamenco guitar has some particular characteristics.
-Such as some variations in the use of construction woods, a somewhat narrower body, and a lower string action than the Spanish guitar.
+One of the most widely used variants of the Spanish guitar worldwide is the flamenco guitar.
+Although at first glance they may appear practically identical, the flamenco guitar has some distinctive features.
+Such as some variations in the woods, a somewhat narrower body, and a lower string action than the Spanish guitar.

-These characteristics make it a very comfortable and agile guitar to play, making it the preferred variant for many guitarists.
+These features make it a very comfortable guitar, making it the preferred choice for many players.

 The internal design of the flamenco guitar also includes some variations.
 Some models have pickguards that protect the wood from the strumming and hitting that is so common in flamenco music.
-The flamenco guitar even has specific strings geared towards this musical genre.
+The flamenco guitar even has specific strings designed for this musical genre.

-The sound of the flamenco guitar is therefore somewhat rougher due to the fretting produced by the lower action of the strings.
+The sound of the flamenco guitar is somewhat rougher due to the fret buzz produced by the lower action of the strings.
 Its tone is brighter, more percussive and lower in volume, due to its narrower body.
-In this way, it is much better adapted to the demands of flamenco music.
-Although its use can be applied to other musical genres.
+This makes it much better suited to the demands of flamenco music, although it can also be used in other musical genres.

 Romantic Guitar